About Us

 Portada / Useful information for travel to Peru / Data for traveler / The Inca Trail: One of the Top 5 Hikes in the World

-Throughout history, human curiosity has driven the exploration of distant lands, revealing breathtaking landscapes and ancient cultures.
-Even though much of the world has already been mapped, the adventurous spirit is still alive.
-Every year, thousands of travelers seek new trails that bring them closer to nature—and to themselves.
+Throughout history, humanity has driven the exploration of distant territories, revealing ancestral landscapes and cultures.
+Although much of the planet has already been mapped, every year thousands of travelers seek new routes that connect them with nature and with themselves.

 Location:

-The Inca Trail to Machu Picchu is located in the Cusco region of southeastern Peru, high in the Andes Mountains.
-This route is part of the ancient Inca road system known as the Qhapaq Ñan—a vast network that once stretched over 37,000 miles across South America.
+The Inca Trail to Machu Picchu is located in the Cusco region, in southeastern Peru, in the heart of the Andes mountain range.
+This route is part of the extensive Inca road system known as the Qhapaq Ñan, a communication network that covers more than 30,000 kilometers.

-The trek begins at Kilometer 82, near the train line between Ollantaytambo and Aguas Calientes, and ends at the majestic Inca citadel of Machu Picchu after four days of hiking along the historic Inca Trail route.
+The hike begins at kilometer 82 of the railway line between Ollantaytambo and Aguas Calientes, and ends at the impressive Inca citadel of Machu Picchu after four days of trekking along this Inca route.

 Difficulty Level:

-Hiking to Machu Picchu via the Inca Trail, reaching the highest point of the trail.
+Hike to Machu Picchu via the Inca Trail

 Location: